 But the story of you goes beyond photography and makeup- it's applicable to your entire life.
 You see, the beautiful thing about personality and personal style is that it's reflected in everything you do!
 The way you talk to others, decorate, dream, apply makeup, and even the way you use a camera.

-As I begin this series on photography, my request is simple and my goal is straightforward: take the rules of photography but never seek to imitate another's personality.
-Because if you do, you're hiding your light while doing a disservice to yourself and even depriving the world of your abilities.
+As you embark on your own photography journey, my request is simple: take the rules of photography but never seek to imitate another's personality or style.
+Because if you do, you're hiding your light and doing a disservice to yourself.
+You're depriving the world of your talents.

 Be a chocolate chunk in the world of sugar cookies.

 Consider the story of you- what are your dreams, your passions, your strong suits?
 Do you have an eye for detail, a love for portraits, or a new idea to rock the photography world?
-I can teach you camera rules, the importance of good lighting, and how to make the switch to RAW, but I can't teach you style.
+You can learn camera rules, the importance of good lighting, and how to make the switch to RAW, but you can't be taught style.

 Because that, my friend...